npvarma/NN_model/README.md

 # NN_model
-A simple barebones Neural Network model to help with courseworks.
+A simple barebones Neural Network model.
 Under **continuous development** for my own use as I go through the courses.

 Usage: